Citizenship Bill: Understanding the clause that exempts ILP, Sixth Schedule regions

 Congress's Shashi Tharoor said it violates the basic idea of India that religion can never be a reason for citizenship.

 "Those who believe that religion should determine nationhood ... that was the idea of Pakistan, they created Pakistan.
-We have always argued that our idea of nation was what Mahatma Gandhi, Nehruji, Maulana Azad, Dr Ambedkar have said, that religion cannot determine nationhood," he told reporters in Parliament premises.
+We have always argued that our idea of the nation was what Mahatma Gandhi, Nehruji, Maulana Azad, Dr Ambedkar had said, that religion cannot determine nationhood," he told reporters in Parliament premises.

-However the main opposition was from the political parties and civil rights activists from Assam.
-They said that the Bill in the current form would nullify the provisions of the Assam Accord that fixed March 25 1971 as the cut off date for decoration of all illegal immigrants irrespective of religion.
+However, the main opposition was from the political parties and civil rights activists from Assam.
+They said that the Bill in the current form would nullify the provisions of the Assam Accord that fixed March 25, 1971, as the cut off date for decoration of all illegal immigrants irrespective of religion.

 Assam minister Himanta Sarma said that the new Bill will have a cut off date.
 The Union Home Minister had assured that the new Bill would not include the states with the ILP regime and areas administered under the Sixth Schedule.